paulamlb/handbook/stewarding.md

 Stewarding is not about managing your daily work.
 Its about you as an individual, and your relationship to the co-op.
 They can be your mentor, or your guide, or your sounding board.
 If you ever get into a [conflict](conflict_resolution.html) situation, they’ll be by your side making sure you are well supported to a resolution.

-Everyone working on Loomio has a Steward.
+Everyone working on DEF has a Steward.
 These relationships facilitate connections across the co-op, opportunities for exchanging insights, and deeper understanding of individuals and areas of work.
 They also help us ensure that we're looking after people.

 ## Principles/Policies of our Stewardship System